|Find out more|

 Both brushes will provide a superior clean over a manual toothbrush when used correctly.

-Yes, the Vitality is the better value of the 2 models.
+Yes, technically the Vitality is the cheaper model.

 The Vitality has a recommended retail price of $50, whilst the Pro 100’s retail price is $70.